A Simple Tool for Holiday Eating!

 The tool is called the hunger scale, below.
 To use the tool, you'll want to rate your hunger on a scale of 1-10.
 A one means you're extremely hungry, and a ten means extremely full.

 The ultimate goal is to always stay in the shaded green area, between 30% and 80%, so hungry to comfortably full.
-If we get too hungry, we'll likely overeat or make poor food choices (in particular, higher carbohydrate/sugar options due to the body wanting some quick fuel).
-Being too hungry will also decrease our mental performance.
+If you get too hungry, you'll likely overeat or make poor food choices (in particular, higher refined carbohydrate/sugar filled options due to the body wanting some quick fuel).
+Being too hungry will also decrease your mental performance.

-If we eat past 80%, our body just doesn't need the additional food and it could be stored as fat.
-The Japanese actually have a saying called Hara Hachi Bu, or eat until 80% full.
+If you eat past 80%, your body just doesn't need the additional food.
+The Japanese have a saying called Hara Hachi Bu, or eat until 80% full.
 Some of the elders still say this before every meal, and you could too!

 With the goal of staying in the shaded green area, it's important to remember that practice makes permanent.
 At first, you'll need to coach yourself regularly.
 But after a while, it'll become automatic.
 This is a LIFESTYLE, and no one is perfect at first (not even me, back in the day, when I started practicing mindful eating).
 But I promise, over time, with much practice, the rewards will be oh so worth the time and effort put in.